 Is it socialized medicine?

-No. Socialized medicine is often mentioned in conversations about universal coverage, but Dr. Bob says we must recognize the difference.
+No. Critics often mention "socialized medicine" in conversations about universal coverage, but Dr. Bob believes US citizens must recognize the difference.
 In a socialized medicine system, the government pays for healthcare, operates hospitals, and employs medical staff.

-Veterans Affairs (VA) is the closest we have in the US.
-The VA is unique.
+Veterans Affairs (VA) is the closest we have in the US, and the VA is unique.

 "Do I think the government should direct all medical care?
 Absolutely not." – Dr. Bob Lorinser